 3. A Certain Rash

 Most rashes fade for a moment when you press on them with your finger.
-If your baby or toddler has tiny red dots on her chest, back, arms, or legs that don’t fade when you press on them, go to the doctor or ER right away.
+If your baby or toddler has tiny red dots on their chest, back, arms, or legs that don’t fade when you press on them, go to the doctor or ER right away.

 “This type of rash can indicate a serious infection like meningitis or a disease of the blood vessels,” Hill says.